-- Families considering the option of termination if they fulfill other inclusion criteria - Referrals from private practitioners if the patient/ family meets the inclusion criteria and a clinical geneticist or clinical genetic counsellor is involved in their care. - Public referrals when alternatives for funded genomic testing (e.g. a clinically appropriate genomic panel) is available as a local alternative test.
+- Families considering the option of termination if they fulfill other inclusion criteria - Families who have decided to have a termination where the process of termination has not begun, if they fulfill other inclusion criteria - Referrals from private practitioners if the patient / family meets the inclusion criteria and a clinical geneticist or clinical genetic counsellor is involved in their care. - Public referrals when alternatives for funded genomic testing (e.g. a clinically appropriate genomic panel) is available as a local alternative test.